pharmpy/pharmpy/docs/amd_tmdd.rst

 The AMD arguments used for TMDD models can be seen below.
 Some are mandatory for this type of model building while others are optional, and some AMD arguments are not used for this model type.
-If any of the mandatory arguments is missing, the program till raise an error.
+If any of the mandatory arguments is missing, the program will raise an error.

 .. note::
    The name of the DVID column must be "DVID".